slevithan/regex/README.md

 **`flags`** - For providing flags when using an options object.

-**`useSubclass`** - When `true`, the resulting regex is constructed using a `RegExp` subclass that avoids edge case issues with numbered backreferences.
+**`subclass`** - When `true`, the resulting regex is constructed using a `RegExp` subclass that avoids edge case issues with numbered backreferences.
 Without subclassing, submatches referenced *by number* from outside of the regex (e.g. in replacement strings) might reference the wrong values, because `regex`'s emulation of extended syntax (atomic groups and subroutines) can add anonymous captures to generated regex source that might affect group numbering.

 Context: `regex`'s implicit flag <kbd>n</kbd> (*named capture only* mode) means that all captures have names, so normally there's no need to reference submatches by number.
 In fact, flag <kbd>n</kbd> *prevents* you from doing so within the regex.
 And even in edge cases (such as when interpolating `RegExp` instances with numbered backreferences, or when flag <kbd>n</kbd> is explicitly disabled), any numbered backreferences within the regex are automatically adjusted to work correctly.
 However, issues can arise if you reference submatches by number (instead of their group names) from outside of the regex.
-Setting `useSubclass` resolves this, since the subclass knows about added "emulation groups" and automatically adjusts match results in all contexts.
+Setting `subclass: true` resolves this, since the subclass knows about added "emulation groups" and automatically adjusts match results in all contexts.

 > This option isn't enabled by default because it would prevent `regex`'s Babel plugin from emitting regex literals.
 It also has a small performance cost, and is rarely needed.
 The primary use case is tools that use `regex` internally with flag <kbd>n</kbd> disabled.